ANONYMOUS-AUTHOR-01/TermSelection/README.md

 The seed signatures are placed in `data/SnomedCT/{nhs,nrc}_seed_{random,select}_iri/`

-To reproduce results of different models, use `compute_result.ipynb` following the instructions above.
+To **reproduce results of NN-RANK** and other baseline models, use `compute_result.ipynb` following the instructions above.

 ### To re-generate concept & fine-tuning